cubbles/gitbook/developing-vanilla-boilerplate/creating-project.md

 In the root of the project, you can find a 'src' folder that contains the source code of the developed artifacts.
 Also, this folder contains the config files required by webpack to build a distribution version that follows the structure of a [Cubbles webpackage](../terms-and-concepts/webpackage.md).

-The coder-template includes three folders containing sample [artifacts](https://cubbles.gitbook.io/docs/v/coder-template-doc/terms-and-concepts/artifacts):
+The vanilla boilerplate includes three folders containing sample [artifacts](../terms-and-concepts/artifacts):

 1. **elem1**: this folder contains an elementary component sample, which includes:
    1. The **element.html** file: it contains the view of the sample elementary.